 Dosage Forms And Strengths

-EXALGO is available in 8 mg, 12 mg, 16 mg or 32 mg dosage strengths.
+EXALGO extended-release tablets are available in 8 mg, 12 mg, 16 mg or 32 mg dosage strengths.
 The 8 mg tablets are round, biconvex, red tablets imprinted with “EXH 8” on one side.
 The 12 mg tablets are round, biconvex, dark yellow tablets imprinted with “EXH 12” on one side.
 The 16 mg tablets are round, biconvex, yellow tablets imprinted with “EXH 16” on one side.
 The 32 mg tablets are round, biconvex, white tablets imprinted with “EXH 32” on one side.

 Storage And Handling